go-mysql-org/go-mysql-elasticsearch/README.md

 Although there are some other MySQL rivers for Elasticsearch, like [elasticsearch-river-jdbc](https://github.com/jprante/elasticsearch-river-jdbc), [elasticsearch-river-mysql](https://github.com/scharron/elasticsearch-river-mysql), I still want to build a new one with Go, why?

 + Customization, I want to decide which table to be synced, the associated index and type name, or even the field name in Elasticsearch.
-+ Incremental replication with binlog, and can resume from the last sync position when the service starts.
++ Incremental update with binlog, and can resume from the last sync position when the service starts.
 + A common sync framework not only for Elasticsearch but also for others, like memcached, redis, etc...

 ## Wildcard table